onweru/compose/README.md

 # Compose

-Compose is a [Hugo](https://gohugo.io/) theme for technical documentation sets, providing simple navigation, site structure, and more.
+Compose is a [Hugo](https://gohugo.io/) theme for documentation sites, that provide simple navigation & structure.

-This is not an officially supported Google product.
-This project is actively being maintained.

 ## Prerequisites